zsfbct/MOM-system/README.md

 # MOM-system
-Part of the source code for MOM system
+The source code of MOM system customized for small and medium sized Chinese enterprises.